orrblue/urdf-loader-test-vr/README.md

 robotControlled (bool): Choose to draw by either holding the marker at the controller poisition or by having the robot hold the marker.

-setRobot (str): Name of the robot to set at start of task.
-If not specified, uses current robot.

 adjustedControl (bool): Rotate marker to hold controller differently when controller controlled, or move center of rotation when robot controlled

 distFromWhiteboard (float): Distance away from whiteboard for the marker to start drawing